sumansingha47/sumansingha47/README.md

 # About Me

 👋 Hi there!
-I'm Suman Singha, a mid-level developer with a diverse skill set in both game and mobile app development.
-I’m driven by the opportunity to work on innovative projects and bring creative ideas to life, whether it’s through immersive games or user-friendly mobile apps.
+I'm Suman Singha, a mid-level Flutter app development.
+I’m driven by the opportunity to work on innovative projects and bring creative ideas to life, whether it’s through immersive user-friendly mobile apps.

-## 🎮 Game Development

-- **Unity & C#:** Leveraging Unity and C# to create engaging 3D games with smooth mechanics and interactive features.
-- **Multiplayer Games:** Developing multiplayer game systems that enable seamless online play and engaging social interactions.
-- **Dialogue Systems:** Designing and implementing dialogue management systems that support complex, player-driven interactions.
-- **Game Design:** Game mechanics and environments that captivate players and enhance the overall gameplay experience.

 ## 📱 Mobile App Development

 - **Flutter & Dart:** Building cross-platform mobile applications with a focus on performance and user experience.
 - **UI/UX Design:** Developing intuitive and visually appealing interfaces that ensure a seamless user experience across different devices.
 - **App Optimization:** Ensuring smooth performance and efficiency through optimized code and thoughtful design practices.

-## 🚀 Current Projects

-I’m currently working on a [Bargaining and Conversation System](https://github.com/sumansingha47/Dialogue-System-3D), a 3D dialogue system developed in Unity.
-This project showcases a unique bargaining mechanic between a Steam shopkeeper and a gamer, aimed at creating a dynamic and engaging interaction for players on Microsoft Windows (PC).

 ## 🌱 Always Learning